fforgioni/SACZ-ENSO-influences-on-leptospirosis-in-Minas-Gerais-Brazil/README.md

 It demonstrates that terrain acts as a first-order amplifier of climate–health interactions, particularly in southeastern Minas Gerais.

+The `geom_area` shapefile is not included in this repository due to file size limitations.
+Users should place it in `data/shapefiles/` before running the corresponding scripts.

 ## Citation

 If you use this code, please cite: